National First XV Championship (New Zealand): Top 4 results table

 Below is a list of historical Top 4 results, with their New Zealand Super Rugby regions in brackets.

 Where scores are tied at full-time (70min), the title is shared between both schools, as no extra time is played in 1st XV matches.
 Third/fourth playoff matches were not played from 2002-2004 and from 2012-2014.
 This is denoted by a dash in place of the score on the table.
 The losing semi-finalists from those years are treated as third-equal, as is the case with a drawn result.

 The tournament was cancelled for the first time in 2020, as a result of the delay of the Rugby season, due to the COVID-19 pandemic.
 This allowed teams to prioritise their local competitions.
+In 2021, the tournament was cancelled again because of COVID-19 restrictions.

 Summary table

 Below is a summary table of the results of each school that has appeared in the Top 4.
-The most successful school and most Top 4 appearances are Hamilton Boys' High School of the Chiefs region, with 13 appearances and 5 titles.
+The most successful school and most Top 4 appearances are Hamilton Boys' High School of the Chiefs region, with 13 appearances and 6 titles.
 All of those appearances have come since 2004, within a 19-year span.
 Also Wesley College of the Chiefs region with 5 titles and 7 finals appearances, followed by Kelston Boys' High School of the Blues region, also with 5 titles - all of them title-winning showings.
 This is followed by Napier Boys' High School of the Hurricanes region and Otago Boys' High School of the Highlanders, South Island region, both with 11 Top 4 appearances apiece.
 The school with the most consecutive title wins is Christchurch Boys' High School of the Crusaders, South Island region - three, from 2004-2006.
 Two other schools have successfully defended their titles, on three separate occasions; Hamilton Boys' High School (2008-2009 and 2013-2014) and Kelston Boys' High School of the Blues region (1995-1996).